yujiachen99/APIMitigation/README.md

 ### Prompt Template

-The prompt template integrates hierarchical dependency information to provide a structured context for LLMs.
+The [prompt template]() integrates hierarchical dependency information to provide a structured context for LLMs.
 It includes:

 * Project Description: A brief overview of the project's purpose, providing essential background for the LLM.
 * Global Dependency: Simplified skeletons of related and current files, including class definitions, member fields, and function signatures, to represent the broader project structure.
 * Local Dependency: Called functions and reference APIs that are directly relevant to the incomplete function, serving as its immediate context.
 * Incomplete Function: The target function.

-The template is in [].